mscode07/ProjectX/README.md

-# Turborepo starter
+# Welcome to ProjectX

-This is an official starter Turborepo.
+This is a Clone application of the social media platform 𝕏.

 ## Using this example